c10l/blog/blog/09122023-debian-gaming.md

 Since we brought Mesa down from `experimental` into our base system, Steam can be freely installed as a package (as opposed to a Flatpak) and benefit from it.
 It also ensures games outside of Steam are covered.

 Thank you for reading and happy gaming!

+---

+#### Edit [15/12/2023]

+Added a note explaining there's not harm in pulling firmware files from upstream.

+Added a little more information on the kernel section, including link to instructions on how to configure the default.